Avinashmorla/IaC_setup_for_prefect-_worker_on_ecs/README.md

      ->Go to Work Pools
      ->Verify a pool named ecs-work-pool is present and active (Optional) Trigger a sample flow to confirm worker is responsive
-- **NOTE**- In prefect cloud, to deploy work pool with ecs type it required premium version so what I have done is, I just verified withe sample flow file with default work pool.
+- **NOTE- In prefect cloud, to deploy work pool with ecs type it required premium version so what I have done is, I just verified withe sample flow file with default work pool.**

 ## Cleanup Instructions
 terraform destroy.  #destroys all the infrastructure